Arij-Aziz/Sieve-majorant-improvement/README.md

     mass(ν)² · ‖ν‖₂²  ≥  |S|⁴ / N

 Proved from Cauchy–Schwarz and pointwise domination alone.
 The proof is elementary and does not use Fourier analysis.
+A Fourier restatement (`restriction_lower_bound_zero_mode`) is also verified, showing the same bound is equivalent to a zero-frequency energy condition via Parseval — but this is a restatement of the spatial proof, not an independent Fourier argument.
 Instantiated for the Selberg
 majorant:

     mass(ν)² · ‖ν‖₂²  ≥  (dm − m)⁴ / (dm)